Friday, October 29, 2010

 Next poor 2 cans pre-made pie filling I used Comstock Cherry Flavor.
 You can use any type of filling to make any type of Easy Pie this way.

 Last roll out other crust and take a cookie cutter and make one cut out of the center.
-I used a Canadian Maple leaf bought at mine at
+I used a Canadian Maple leaf bought at mine at William Sonoma but they too sell them at Amazon.

 However, you could do a star for the winter holidays or a heart for Valentines day.
 Last place on top of pie and crimp edges together.
 Bake in oven at 325 degrees covered for 30 min. after 30 min pass uncover and bake an additional 15 minutes uncovered.
 Serve after it has cooled at least 45 minutes to an hour filling gets very hot !!!